DomGambarini/milestone-two-memory-game/README.md

 - Both CSS and HTML code was validated and showed no signs of errors with W3C Markup validator and W3C CSS Validator.
 - Javascript code was validated and showed no sign of errors with JSHint tool.

 ## Automated or Manual Testing?

 ### Principles of Automated Testing

 - You can repeatidly run tests without variation ensuring consistent results across mulitple test runs.
 This can be done over a large scale.
 - You can also check if new code changes introduce new bugs - known as regression testing.
 - Continious Intergration (CI) is an intergral part of CI pipelines, helping catch issues with the code early in the process of developement.

 ### Manual Testing

 - Is essential for exploratory testing, where testers can explore the application or websites functionality to uncover unforeseen problems.
 - It is good way to test the overall user experience with a user centric approach.

-For this project I have chosen manual testing because it is a simple game with high level of human interaction.
-I therefore wanted to ensure the UX was good quality.
+For this particular project, I have opted for manual testing due to its simplicity and the high degree of human interaction involved.
+This choice was made to ensure a high-quality user experience.

 ## Manual Testing